mharmainw/mharmainw/README.md

 # Hi, I'm Harmain 👋

-I'm a computer science student and backend-focused developer with experience building web applications, REST APIs, command-line programs, and low-level programming projects.
+I'm a computer science student and backend-focused developer with experience building web applications and REST API's

 ## About Me